Azure-Samples/azure-search-knowledge-mining/02 - Web UI Template/README.md

-# Cognitive Search UI Template
+# AI Search UI Template
 This folder contains a basic web front end that can be used to quickly create a view of your search results.
 With just a few simple steps, you can configure this template UI to query your newly created search index. **CognitiveSearch.UI** is a .NET Core MVC Web app used as a Template UI for querying a search index.
 This is the focus of this README.

 In just a few steps, you can configure this template UI to query your search index.
 This template will render a web page similar to the following: